miguelmsft/extract-text-from-images-aoai/README.md

 ## Overview

-With the advancement of AI and image recognition technologies, extracting meaningful information from images has become increasingly accessible.
 This repository leverages Azure's OpenAI GPT-4o model to:

 - Describe images in detail.
 - Extract text content directly from images.